Septic Pumping , Installation & Service in Brandon FL

 Before diving into pumping schedules, it helps to understand how your septic system works.
 When wastewater leaves your home, it flows into your septic tank where it separates into three layers.
 Heavy solids sink to the bottom forming sludge, while oils and grease float to the top creating scum.
 The middle layer of relatively clear water flows out to your drain field for natural filtration.

-The EPA recommends pumping your septic tank every 3 to 5 years, but this is just a starting point.
+The EPA and the Florida Department of Health both recommend pumping your septic tank every 3 to 5 years.
+This is guidance, not a legal requirement — but it is the single best predictor of whether a system lasts.
 Your actual schedule depends on four key factors: tank size, household size, total wastewater generated, and the volume of solids in your wastewater.

 Here's a detailed breakdown based on tank size and household occupancy: